symPiotr/amplicon_analysis_pipeline/16S_rRNA_workflow.md

 pear -f SampleName_R1.fastq -r SampleName_R2.fastq -o SampleName -v 15 -n 250 -m 400 -q 30 -j 20
 ```

 You want to execute this on all the pairs of fastq files in your experiment.
 You can do it in many ways.
-For example, you can use **basename** command inside a **"for"** loop to extract all sample names and pass them on to PEAR, all in a single line:
+For example, you can use **basename** command inside a **"for"** loop to extract all sample names and pass them on to PEAR, all in a single step:
 ```
+for file in *_R1.fastq; do
+    SampleName=`basename $file _R1.fastq`
-for file in *_R1.fastq; do SampleName=`basename $file _R1.fastq`; pear -f "$SampleName"_R1.fastq -r "$SampleName"_R2.fastq -o "$SampleName" -v 15 -n 250 -m 400 -q 30 -j 20; done
+    pear -f "$SampleName"_R1.fastq -r "$SampleName"_R2.fastq -o "$SampleName" -v 15 -n 250 -m 400 -q 30 -j 20
+done
 ```

-After executing PEAR, you may want to clean up in your working directory: remove *unassembled* and *discarded* files, rename *assembled* files, and move the original R1 and R2 reads to a separate folder:
+After executing PEAR, you may want to clean up your working directory: remove *unassembled* and *discarded* files, rename *assembled* files, and move the original R1 and R2 reads to a separate folder:
 ```
 rm *unassembled* *discarded*
 rename -f 's/.assembled//' *fastq